- Form a Company Now! +

 You may be familiar with the numerous benefits and protections offered by Delaware’s strong corporate law structure from personal experience.
 It may have been recommended by your attorney or tax professional, or maybe you've done your own extensive research online.

 The fact is, Delaware is well-known as the “Incorporation State” for both small businesses and large corporations alike.
 The state of Delaware offers the strongest corporate law structure, bar none.
-The question is, who can form an LLC in Delaware?
+This answers why to incorporate in Delaware.
+The question then becomes: Who can form an LLC in Delaware?

 This is, by far, the most frequently asked question we hear.
 The answer is, yes, anyone in the world can form a Delaware LLC!